jainskand/myfirstrepo/README.md

-# myfirstrepo
+# MyFirstRepo
-Hi it's my first Github repository and it contains Hello world Program in C language
+Hi this is my first Github repository and it contains "Hello World" Program in C language